amsecada/getstreemlined/promptelligence.md

 ### Our Training Approach:

-Our multi-day "Retool" program is a deep dive into practical, actionable AI strategies.
+Our multi-day "Propmtelligence" program is a deep dive into practical, actionable AI strategies.
 It’s structured to provide comprehensive learning without overwhelming your team.
 Each session is packed with insights yet delivered in digestible segments that respect your time and intelligence.
 We avoid jargon, focusing instead on clear, concise explanations that make sense.

 ### Who Should Attend?